fortuno-repos/fortuno/README.rst

 Further information
 --------------------

-Check out the `Fortuno documentation <https://fortuno.readthedocs.io>`_ for more detailed explanations, further features and use cases.
+For more detailed explanations, additional features, and various use cases, refer to the `Fortuno documentation <https://fortuno.readthedocs.io>`_ and explore the examples in the `example folder <example/>`_.

 Compiler compatibility
 ======================

-In order to offer a simple user interface and to allow for maximal flexibility and extensibility, Fortuno uses modern Fortran constructs extensively.
-Building Fortuno requires a compiler with Fortran 2018 support.
-The following table gives an overview over the compilers which were successfully tested for building Fortuno.
-We recommend to use those compilers or any newer versions of them.
+To provide a simple interface along with maximum flexibility and extensibility, Fortuno leverages modern Fortran constructs extensively.
+Therefore, building Fortuno requires a compiler that supports Fortran 2018.
+Below is a table of compilers that have been successfully tested for building Fortuno.
+We recommend using these or newer versions.

 +------------------------+-----------------------------------------------------+
 | Compiler               | Status                                              |